MobilityData/gtfs_diff/README.md

-# GTFS Diff : specification to list differences between GTFS files
+# GTFS Diff : A specification to list differences between GTFS files

 ## Goal
 GTFS Diff aims at providing a universal and unified way to list differences between two GTFS files.
 It is designed to be easily understandable by humans, but also easily produced and processed by computers.